pacokwon/obsidian-lds-scriptures-plugin/README.md

-# LDS Scriptures Reference Plugin for Obsidian
+# LDS Library Reference Plugin for Obsidian

 Easily insert your favorite scripture verses and selections from General Conference talks into Obsidian!
 This code is an adaptation of a plug-in written by the wonderful [@pacokwon](https://github.com/pacokwon/obsidian-lds-scriptures-plugin).
 I've updated and expanded it while he's on his mission in New York.
 When he returns I plan to merge this repository with his.